 - Chartered Manager Degree Apprenticeship: This is a 36-48 month course, taught normally on a day-release basis in the University's Business School.
 Successful apprentices will be awarded the BA (Hons) Business Management Professional.

 - Digital and Technology Solutions Professional Degree Apprenticeship: This 36-48 month course is taught on a day-release basis in the University's Department of Science and Technology.
 Apprentices will study on a Network Engineering or Software Engineering pathways and the course is accredited by Tech Partnerships.
 Successful apprentices will be awarded the BSc (Hons) Digital and Technology Solutions Professional.

 - Healthcare Assistant Practitioner Higher Apprenticeship: This is a level 5 course taught over 24 months on a block teaching basis.
 Apprentices undertake the majority of their training in their NHS Trust or at a Trust close to their place of work.
-Successful apprentices are awarded a FdSc Health and Wellbeing.
+Successful apprentices are awarded a FdA Health and Wellbeing.
 Apprentices will normally be working within an NHS Trust or for a healthcare provider in the private, voluntary or independent sectors.
 Prospective apprentices should therefore contact their Trust's Education Lead or Human Resources department for information on undertaking an apprenticeship.
 The University works with NHS Trusts and other health partners across the East of England.

 Template Commitment Statement - if you enrol onto one of our Apprenticeships, the Commitment Statement is a document that will be signed by you, the University and your employer.
 It will outline the planned content and schedule for training, expectations of the apprenticeship, and how to resolve queries or complaints.
 It is a requirement of the funding for the Apprenticeship that this is signed, and the above is an example of how this might look, as each one will be specific to the Apprentice.